jaimii/LargeRaids/README.md

 ## Installation

 This fork now uses Paper's gradle build system.
 Run 'gradlew build' to generate the output JARs.
 If you wish to import this project into your IDE, import it as a gradle project after you've run the command.

-You should use Paper to run your server, as one of the optional extensions (MythicMobs) relies on it.

 ## Using the API